nsrau/azure-docs.it-it/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         _adlsFileSystemClient.FileSystem.Mkdirs(_adlsAccountName, path);
     }

-## Caricare un file
+## <a name="upload-a-file"></a>Upload a file

-Il frammento seguente illustra il metodo `UploadFile` che è possibile usare per caricare file in un account Data Lake Store.
+The following snippet shows an `UploadFile` method that you can use to upload files to a Data Lake Store account.

     // Upload a file
     public static void UploadFile(string srcFilePath, string destFilePath, bool force = true)